cnorick/nathanorick.com/_posts/you-need-a-blog/2022-01-27-you-need-a-blog.md

 # It's Worth It

 It genuinely takes a decent bit of work to regularly make posts (I'm not even sure you can call what I do regular), and the pay-off isn't immediately obvious.
-But I assure you it is worth it in the long run.
+But I assure you, it is worth it in the long run.
 I refer to my own posts every now and then when I'm trying to re-solve a problem.
 Moreover, I do get _some_ visitors on the site, so I'm not the only one benefitting.
 Finally, even after a short period of time, I feel like my communication skills are starting to improve, and I actually find myself enjoying technical writing.